 "In all my experience, I have never been in any accident of any sort worth speaking about.
 I never saw a wreck and never have been wrecked, nor was I ever in any predicament that threatened to end in disaster of any sort.
 Captain Smith, speaking 5 years before the Titanic disaster

 43 - the number of years of experience at sea at the time Smith took command of Titanic.

 32 - the number of years served with the White Star Line.

-Above: The Titanic Captain Edward John Smith, depicted saving a child from the water, from a postacard published in 1912.
-This version of events is just one of many accounts from survivors.
-Others reported seeing him inside the wheelhouse of the bridge as it sank, whilst others claim to have seen Smith commit suicide using a pistol.
-No reliable account exists.
+Above: The Titanic Captain Edward John Smith, depicted saving a child from the water, from a postcard published in 1912.
+This version of events is just one of many accounts from survivors (see 'Did the captain of the Titanic die?' above).

-62 - Smith's age at the time of his death (some believe he intended to retire after completing Titanic's return trip, although the White Star Line had plans for Smith to command Gigantic on her maiden voyage).
+62 - Smith's age at the time of his death.
+Some believe he intended to retire after completing Titanic's return trip, although the White Star Line had plans for Smith to command Gigantic on her maiden voyage.

 29 July 1914 - a bronze memorial statue of Captain Smith is unveiled in Beacon Park, Lichfield (the memorial was sculpted by Kathleen Scott, the wife of the Antarctic explorer Captain Robert Falcon Scott).